girikgarg8/NetflixGPT/Notes.md

 ## Lecture-1 Part-5

 Let's now set up authentication using Firebase.
 We can refer the documentation of Firebase for this, it's quite informative.
 We are able to set up Firebase for both sign in and sign up functionalities.
 The next step after a user signs in or signs up successfully should be to navigate to '/browse' route, we'll be working on this next.

+## Lecture-1 Part-6

+Let's work on storing the user information received from the Firebase backend API upon successful sign-in/sign-up in Redux store, as this information will be reused across different components in the web app.

+We'll be defining the reducer corresponding to two actions: addUser and removeUser.
+The action addUser will be dispatched when the user signs in/up succesfully, whereas the action removeUser will be dispatched when the user signs out of the application.

+In order to dispatch the actions addUser and removeUser, we can use the following two approaches:

+1. Dispatch the specific action in the respective sign-in/up/out flows.

+2. Leverage `onAuthStateChanged` from Firebase which is an observer on the auth object.
+[Documentation](https://firebase.google.com/docs/auth/web/manage-users)

+Anytime the auth object changes due to the user signing in/up/out, the callback function passed to this observer is executed.

+The second approach seems better, because it allows us to dispatch the actions in a single flow compared to the first approach where we need to handle dispatch of actions in the respective flows.

+Also, one more thing to notice is that `onAuthStateChanged` is an observer (for easier understanding, we can think of it like an event listener).
+So, it should be executed exactly once.
+For this, we'll use a useEffect hook with empty dependency array.